For programmatically working with tags or extending tags within a custom AEM application, this page describes use of the

 The new language (Finnish) is now available in the tag dialog of the page properties and in the Edit Tag dialog when editing a tag in the Tagging console.

-The new language needs to be one of the AEM recognized languages, i.e. it needs to be available as a node below
+The new language must be one of the AEM recognized languages.
+That is, it must be available as a node below